 If you are getting a mortgage then fill out the paperwork and pay over the survey fee as quickly as you can.
 This will show that you are serious to the estate agent, and in turn, the seller of the property.
 The bank will then instruct a surveyor to go and inspect the property.
 The surveyor is there to advise the bank (and you) if there are any structural problems and also offer advice on the value of the property.
 Surveyors will occasionally 'down value' a property, or suggest that there is work that needs to be done on the property - always speak to the estate agent if something like this happens, or indeed, if anything else comes up on a survey.
 You'll be surprised at how many of these issues can be resolved satisfactorily if you speak to the estate agent you are buying through.

 Once the local search results are back, initial enquiries are received and your solicitor has dealt with any further outstanding issues, your conveyancer will approve the draft contract.

 Once the surveyor has submitted his findings and the bank is happy with everything, the bank will send out a formal mortgage offer to your solicitor.
 A copy will normally be sent you also.
 Once you sign this paperwork and send it back, you are nearly ready to exchange contracts.

-This can take place as early as the same day as exchange of contracts, but is normally between 1 and 4 weeks after you exchange contracts.
-The balance is drawn down to your solicitor, who will transfer the money to the sellers' solicitor.
+This can take place as early as the same day as exchange of contracts, but is normally between one and four weeks after you exchange contracts.
+The balance is drawn down to your solicitor, who will transfer the money to the seller's solicitor.
 Once this has gone through you will be allowed to collect the keys and move into your new home!
 Congratulations, you've just bought a property!